camillekokoko/java_lang/README.md

   java <filename>
 ```

-An unsuccessful compilation produces a list of errors
+An unsuccessful compilation produces ERRORS and EXCEPTIONS